GandaG/fomod-docs/docs/tutorial.md

 # A FOMOD Tutorial

+At the end of each section there will be a link to an example package where you can see all that was discussed so far.

 Let's jump right in - we have finished our mod and we need to provide an installer.

 ## A Simple Installer